Dedicated Las Vegas Child Support Lawyer Ready to Help You

 The child custody arrangement between the parents helps determine the way the child support calculation is made.
 Joint physical custody exists for the purposes of calculating child support when each parent has at least 40% of the time with the children over a year’s time.

-If the parties do not share joint physical custody, then the non-custodial parents generally pay a percentage of gross monthly income to the custodial parent.
-Those percentages of gross income depend on the number of children:
+If the parties do not share joint physical custody, then the non–custodial parent generally pays a percentage of gross monthly income to the custodial parent.
+The percentages used to perform the calculation can be found here.

 Child Support Calculations for Joint Physical Custody Cases

 Deviations from the normal child support formula are allowed under Nevada law.
-NRS 125B.080 provides that if a parent can prove by clear and convincing evidence that the child’s needs are not met by the amount provided for in the formula, the court can order a different amount of support that will meet those needs.
+NAC 425.150 provides that if a parent can prove that the child’s needs are not met by the amount provided for in the formula, the court can order a different amount of support that will meet those needs.

 When deviating from the amount of child support calculated by the formula, the court must consider these factors and justify the deviation:

-- The value of services each parent contributes;
+- (c) The value of services contributed by either party;

-- Any public assistance that is used to support the child;
+- (d) Any public assistance paid to support the child;

-- Any other expenses that are necessary and benefit the child; and
+- (g) Any other necessary expenses for the benefit of the child; and

 Nevada family law courts must follow specific guidelines when determining the amount of child support to award.
 These mathematical formulas are based on the parent’s gross monthly income.
-The term “gross monthly income” means the amount of income a parent earns before taxes and other lawful deductions are withheld.
-The definition of income for purposes of calculating child support income includes salary, consistent over time, self-employment, and imputed income.
+The term “gross monthly income” means the amount of income a parent earns from all sources before taxes and other lawful deductions are withheld.
+The definition of income for purposes of calculating child support includes, but is not limited to, salary, self-employment, and retirement or disability benefits.
+The court may also “impute” income to you if you have voluntarily chosen not to work.

 Can I Withhold Visitation If the Other Parent Fails to Pay Child Support?

 Between the parties, the court-ordered parenting plan is the law.
-Visitation should never be withheld, even if the other parent has failed to pay or is late in paying their child support obligation.
+Visitation should never be withheld because the other parent has failed to pay or is late in paying their child support obligation.
 In situations where an obligated parent is in violation of a child support order, the custodial parent should continue to follow the set parenting plan and take any child support matter through the courts.
-Should you withhold the child from the other parent, you yourself will be in violation of the court-ordered parenting plan and could face negative consequences, including contempt or even jail time.
+Should you withhold the child from the other parent, you will be in violation of the court-ordered parenting plan and could face negative consequences, including a finding of contempt against you.

 Similarly, noncustodial parents cannot withhold child support payments in response to the other’s breach of the parenting plan.
 In the event a custodial parent withholds the child, the noncustodial parent should continue making all child support payments.
 Know that willful breach of a parenting plan may be grounds for modification.
 Should the noncustodial parent seek to modify custody, they should contact an experienced family law attorney to help determine their best options.